• Skip to primary navigation

 Up close view of scotcharoo bark on cooling rack.

-If you're looking for a quick and easy holiday treat to whip up this season, let me introduce you to these scotcheroo bars.
-They're salty and sweet and make great gifts for family and friends.
-I also put my own spin on the recipe and made them nut free, dairy free, and gluten free so everyone can enjoy them!
+These scotcharoo bars are salty and sweet and make great gifts for family and friends.
+They’re even made nut free, dairy free, and gluten free so everyone can enjoy them!

 Jump to: